SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ## 5 User Evaluation

-We conducted a user evaluation with participants across two sites: Two By Two Learning Center (K-12 students) and the University of Illinois at Urbana-Champaign (undergraduate and graduate students).
+We conducted a user evaluation with participants across two sites: The Two By Two Learning Center (10 K-12 students) and the University of Illinois Urbana-Champaign (6 undergraduate and graduate students).
 This evaluation assessed how NOODEIA compares to traditional tutoring methods across multiple dimensions of the learning experience.

 ### 5.1 Research Context and Objectives

 This evaluation examines the comparative efficacy of two distinct pedagogical interventions for students performing below grade-level expectations: (1) traditional one-to-many classroom instruction with paper-based materials, and (2) NOODEIA, an AI-powered personalized tutoring system.
-We investigated the following research questions:
+We investigated the following research questions, each grounded in the theoretical foundations and design goals established in Sections 2 and 3:

-RQ1 (Cognitive Workload): Does NOODEIA reduce perceived cognitive load compared to traditional instruction?
+RQ1 (Cognitive Workload): Grounded in Cognitive Load Theory (Sweller, 1988), does NOODEIA's adaptive scaffolding and personalized pacing reduce perceived cognitive load compared to traditional one-to-many instruction, thereby approaching the benefits of one-to-one tutoring identified in the two-sigma problem (Bloom, 1984)?

-RQ2 (Usability): Is NOODEIA perceived as usable and accessible by students across the target age range?
+RQ2 (Usability): Drawing on the Technology Acceptance Model (Davis, 1989) and computer self-efficacy research (Compeau & Higgins, 1995), is NOODEIA perceived as usable and accessible by students across the target age range (5-12), and does its child-centered design support the confidence-building essential for struggling learners?

-RQ3 (Learning Experience): Does NOODEIA enhance engagement, personalization, independence, and perceived learning speed?
+RQ3 (Learning Experience): Informed by Self-Determination Theory (Ryan & Deci, 2000) and constructivist learning principles (Piaget, 1954), does NOODEIA enhance: (a) engagement through intrinsic motivation via gamification (DG3), (b) perceived personalization through persistent memory (DG1), (c) learner independence through Socratic guided discovery (DG2), and (d) perceived learning efficiency approaching one-to-one tutoring benefits?

 ### 5.2 Participants

 Participants were recruited across two sites to ensure diverse representation.
-Twenty participants were recruited from Two By Two Learning Center across two sessions, including students from elementary school through high school.
-Twelve participants were recruited from the University of Illinois at Urbana-Champaign, including undergraduate juniors and seniors as well as master's students.
+Ten participants were recruited from Two By Two Learning Center across two sessions, including students from elementary school through high school.
+Twelve participants were recruited from the University of Illinois Urbana-Champaign, including undergraduate juniors and seniors as well as master's students.
 The counterbalanced design yielded N=16 per condition order for within-subjects statistical analyses.
-All participants were performing below expected level in at least one subject area.
-Prior experience with AI tools varied across the sample.
+All participants at the learning center were performing below expected level in at least one subject area that NOODEIA addresses.
+Prior experience with AI tools varied across the sample, with some participants having no experience, while others had spent multiple hours with other AI programs before being surveyed.

 ### 5.3 Study Design